Efraín Ríos Montt: Dictatorship

 Ríos Montt's moralizing message continued to resonate with a significant part of Guatemalan society after he departed from power in 1983.
-In 1990, anthropologist David Stoll quoted a development organizer who told him that she liked Ríos Montt "because he used to get on television, point his finger at every Guatemalan, and say: 'The problem is you!'
+In 1990, anthropologist David Stoll quoted a development organizer as saying that she liked Ríos Montt "because he used to get on television, point his finger at every Guatemalan, and say: 'The problem is you!'
 That's the only way this country is ever going to change."

 Counter-insurgency: Fusiles y Frijoles

-Violence escalated in the countryside under the Guatemalan military's plan Victoria 82, which included a rural pacification strategy known as Fusiles y Frijoles (lit.
-'Rifles and beans'), often rendered into English as "beans and bullets" to preserve the alliteration of the original.
-The "bullets" referred to the organization of the Civil Defense Patrols (Patrullas de Autodefensa Civil, PAC), composed primarily of indigenous villagers who patrolled in groups of twelve, usually armed with a single M1 rifle and sometimes not armed at all.
-The PAC initiative was intended both to provide a pro-government presence in isolated rural villages with a majority Mayan population, and to deter guerrilla activity in the area.
-The "beans" component of the counter-insurgency strategy referred to programs seeking to increase civilian-military contact and cooperation by improving the infrastructure and resources that the government provided to the Mayan villages.
-This was meant to create a link in the minds of the indigenous and peasant communities between better access to resources and their own cooperation with the Guatemalan government in its military struggle against the insurgents.
+Violence escalated in the countryside under the Guatemalan military's plan Victoria 82, which included a rural pacification strategy which was known as Fusiles y Frijoles (lit.
+'Rifles and beans'), often rendered into English as "beans and bullets", to preserve the original alliteration of its name.
+The "bullets" referred to the organization of the Civil Defense Patrols (Patrullas de Autodefensa Civil, PAC), primarily composed of indigenous villagers who patrolled in groups of twelve, they were usually armed with a single M1 rifle but sometimes, they were not armed at all.
+The PAC initiative was intended both to provide a pro-government presence in isolated rural villages with a majority Mayan population and to deter guerrilla activity in the area.
+The "beans" component of the counter-insurgency strategy referred to programs seeking to increase civilian-military contact and cooperation by improving the infrastructure and resources the government provided to the Mayan villages.
+This was meant to create a link in the minds of the indigenous and peasant communities between better access to resources and their cooperation with the Guatemalan government in its military struggle against the insurgents.

-General Ríos Montt's government announced an amnesty in June 1982 for all insurgents willing to lay down their arms.
-That was followed a month later by the declaration of a state of siege, curtailing the activities of political parties and labor unions, under the threat of death by firing squad for subversion.
+In June 1982, General Ríos Montt's government announced an amnesty for all insurgents who were willing to lay down their arms.
+A month later, that announcement was followed by the declaration of a state of siege, leading to the curtailment of the activities of political parties and labor unions under the threat of death by firing squad for subversion.